rtbrick/bngblaster/docsrc/sources/streams.rst

 BNG Blaster Magic Sequence
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The 64 bit magic sequence is the word ``RtBrick!`` decoded as ASCII:
+The 64-bit magic sequence is the word ``RtBrick!`` decoded as ASCII:

 .. code-block:: none